-Lifeway and our Board of Directors believe that sound principles of corporate governance are a key element of our business.
+Lifeway and our Board of Directors believe that the sound principles of corporate governance are a key element of our business.
 Corporate governance at Lifeway is designed to promote the long-term interests of our shareholders, strengthen management accountability, foster responsible decision making, and create a values-driven framework.

 Our corporate governance framework consists of our Articles of Incorporation, our Bylaws, and a set of Board policies and guidelines.
 We have included our key policies below.
 The Board routinely reviews evolving practices to determine those practices that will best serve the interests of our shareholders.